-1. All lower-division courses taken in fulfillment of major requirements must be completed with a grade of C- or better.

-- 2. A minimum grade point average (GPA) of 2.0 must be maintained in upper- and lower-division courses used to fulfill the major requirements. - 3.
-A minimum overall GPA of 2.0 for all courses taken at UC Berkeley is required for graduation. - 4.
-Courses used to fulfill upper-division requirements may not simultaneously fulfill the Breadth Requirements. - 5.
-Up to two upper-division courses taken at another institution, including an approved study abroad program, may be applied to the below major requirements.
-Please see the CED website (http://ced.berkeley.edu/downloads/academic/2014_Urban_Studies %20Cur_Petition.pdf) for further information.
+- 1. All lower division courses taken in fulfillment of major requirements must be completed with a grade of C- or better. - 2.
+Courses taken to fulfill lower division major requirements may also be used to fulfill seven-course breadth. - 3.
+A minimum grade point average (GPA) of 2.0 must be maintained in upper and lower division courses used to fulfill the major requirements. - 4.
+A minimum overall GPA of 2.0 for all courses taken at UC Berkeley is required for graduation. - 5.
+Courses used to fulfill upper division requirements may not simultaneously fulfill the breadth requirements. - 6.
+Up to two upper division courses taken at another institution, including an approved study abroad program, may be applied to the major requirements below (if transferable and approved in advance).